 VPC is a registered charity that began in 1959, dedicated to everyone who supports parents in educating their children.
 We know that it takes a village to raise a child, so we serve all parents and the wider community including non-government school parents, in Victoria and beyond.

 VPC provides parents with updated knowledge and resources We aim to provide the confidence for parents to take an active role in their children's schooling.
-We also provide the vital link between parents group, government, education authorities and the media.
+We also provide the vital link between parent groups, government, education authorities and the media.

 We welcome parents, educators and aligned businesses to become members of our vibrant online community.
 VPC strive to be a diverse, inclusive and independent organisation on and offline.
 Everyone is welcome.
 Why not Join Us?